-Lancaster Products Pug Mills are custom designed to meet your exact job requirements.
+Lancaster Products Pug Mills are designed to meet your exact job requirements.
 They are available in a variety of construction materials.
-Lancaster Products Pug Mills are available in sizes ranging from the small 1/20 hp laboratory mixer, up to 300 ton/hour with our large twin shaft production models.
+Lancaster Products Pug Mills are available in sizes up to 300 ton/hour.

 How It Works

 Lancaster Products Pug Mills are rigidly constructed of structural and plate steel.
 The pug mill shafts and blades are made of high strength alloy steels.
-Collapsible type wear-resisting blades, replaceable wear resistant liners, and heating jackets are available.
-Lancaster Pug Mills are individually designed to meet your specific application needs.
+Wear-resisting blades, replaceable wear resistant liners, and heating jackets are available.
+Lancaster Pug Mills are designed to meet your specific application needs.

 The rotating shafts are available in either single or double shaft configurations.
-The replaceable mixing blades are pitch variable and can be fixed blade or break-away blade construction.
+The replaceable mixing blades are available in fixed or variable pitch.
 The blades are also available in various shapes and materials of construction and coatings.